-Sung Won Sohn, Ph.D.
-Age 72 Director since 2010 Dr. Sohn was appointed as a director of the Company in 2010 and as a director of Western Alliance Bank since March 2017.
+Dr. Sohn was appointed as a director of the Company in 2010.
 He served as a director of Torrey Pines Bank from December 2010 until it merged into Western Alliance Bank in December 2013.
 Dr. Sohn is Smith Professor of Economics and Finance at California State University CI and a Commissioner on the Los Angeles City Employees Retirement System (LACERS) Board of Administration.
 He also currently serves on the boards of the National Association of Corporate Directors Southern California.
 Dr. Sohn was the Vice Chairman of multi-national retailer Forever 21 and was the President and Chief Executive Officer of Hanmi Financial Corporation, a commercial bank in Los Angeles, California.
 Before joining Hanmi in 2005, Dr. Sohn was an Executive Vice President and Chief Economic Officer of Wells Fargo Bank.
 Prior to his tenure at Wells Fargo, Dr. Sohn was a senior economist on the President's Council of Economic Advisors in the White House, and has also been a tenured college professor in the Pennsylvania State University System.
-He is author of two books Global Financial Crisis and Exit Strategy and The New Economy .
+He is author of two books Global Financial Crisis and Exit Strategy and The New Economy.
 He has served on the boards of Port of Los Angeles, First California Bank, Foreign Affairs Council of Los Angeles, Children's Bureau of Los Angeles, Ministers Mutual Life Insurance Company, L.A.
 Music Center (Performing Arts), Park Nicollet Health Services, The Blake School, Minnesota Community College System, North Memorial Medical Center, Harvard Business School Association of Minnesota and the American Heart Association of Minnesota.
 Dr. Sohn was educated at the University of Pittsburgh and Harvard Business School.
 In addition to world class abilities in economic forecasting, Dr. Sohn offers our Board of Directors expertise and experience in banking, management and the Southern California market.